rlwhitejr/rlwhitejr/README.md

      O'Reilly, Randal L Schwartz, Tom Phoenix & Brian D Foy, Copyright 2005
 >
 >Setting up VIM to be an IDE for Perl and Python.
+>
+>Enrolled in freeCodeCamp.org course on HTML and CSS.
 <!---
 rlwhitejr/rlwhitejr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.